Marina-Banov/Quizzies/README.md

   - inherited from [QAbstractListModel](https://doc.qt.io/qt-6/qabstractlistmodel.html)
   - used on the home screen
   - contains the list of all the quizzes
-  - contains slots for creating, updating, deleting quizzes and fetching details (categories and questions)
+  - contains slots for creating, updating, and deleting quizzes, fetching details (categories and questions), and saving and loading the database in JSON format
   - overrides methods `data`, `insertRow` and `removeRow`